-Students who do not register and do not file for a Leave of Absence by the end of the fourth week of the dissolved, and it is intended to be an irreversible decision.
+Like withdrawal, termination also severs the relationship between the student and PSR.
+Committees are dissolved, and it is intended to be an irreversible decision.
 If you should decide to return to PSR later, you would need to re-apply again through Admissions with a full application.